dcorns/lnpm.sh/README.md

 BEFORE USING lnpm.sh YOU MUST ADD THE FOLLOWING STATEMENT TO ~/.bashrc: export LNPMDIR=<THE FULL PATH OF THE LOCAL DIRECTORY YOU WILL USE TO STORE THE NODE PACKAGES>

 After that is done, the easiest way to get started is to copy and existing node_modules directory from one of your existing projects to where you want your centralized location.
 Then run lnpm configure.
 This will change all the directory names to <packagename>---<version>.
 This makes the packages usable with lnpm and your ready to go.
 You could simply create an empty directory and assign it to nd, but this way will save you some downloading which is one of the main reasons to use this script.
-You can easily add other packages to the nd directory at anytime and run lnpm configure again to setup the new directories.
+If you find some other package directories later that your want to add, you can easily copy to the nd directory and run lnpm configure again to setup them up.

 lnpm.sh install <package name>
 Searches the local directory for the package and if it exist it will do the following as needed: